MATTHEW KALLIMAN'S WEBSITE

 "In those days there was no king in Israel; everyone did what was right in his own eyes."

 Saul became Israel's first human king.
 He failed to administer God's Government properly, so God rejected him (I Samuel 15:10-23) and chose David to replace him (I Samuel 16:1-13).
 David was a man after God's own heart (I Samuel 13:14; Acts 13:22).
 There is more written about David in the Bible than anyone else.
-The story of Saul's gradual decline and David's simultaneous rise is prophetic of events to occur at the close of this age.
+The story of Saul's gradual decline and David's simultaneous rise is prophetic of events to occur at the close of this age (there is a duality of history, just as the Genesis Creation Account is dual).
 After firmly establishing David's kingship, God made the following astounding promise to him:

 Saul became Israel's first human king.
 He failed to administer God's Government properly, so God rejected him (I Samuel 15:10-23) and chose David to replace him (I Samuel 16:1-13).
 David was a man after God's own heart (I Samuel 13:14; Acts 13:22).
 There is more written about David in the Bible than anyone else.
-The story of Saul's gradual decline and David's simultaneous rise is prophetic of events to occur at the close of this age.
+The story of Saul's gradual decline and David's simultaneous rise is prophetic of events to occur at the close of this age (there is a duality of history, just as the Genesis Creation Account is dual).
 After firmly establishing David's kingship, God made the following astounding promise to him:

 First Half of Fourth Millennial Day

-Solomon made great mistakes near the end of his life and was chastened by God as a result (II Samuel 7:14; I Kings 11:14-39; Nehemiah 13:26; Proverbs 3:11-12).
-God took ten tribes away from Solomon's son; Israel became divided into two separate kingdoms -- the House of Israel and the House of Judah.
-Under King Jeroboam (first king of the northern kingdom) the House of Israel went off-track almost immediately and, over the course of more than two-and-a-half centuries remained off-track (II Kings 17:21-23).
+Unfortunately, Solomon made great mistakes near the end of his life and had to be chastened by God as a result (II Samuel 7:14; I Kings 11:14-39; Nehemiah 13:26; Proverbs 3:11-12; Deuteronomy 8:5).
+God took away ten tribes from Solomon's son; Israel became divided into two separate kingdoms -- the House of Israel and the House of Judah.
+Under King Jeroboam (first king of the northern kingdom) the House of Israel went off-track almost immediately and, over the course of more than 2½ centuries, remained off-track (II Kings 17:21-23).
 The House of Judah also went off-track under King Rehoboam (first king of the southern kingdom) but found its way back to God under such righteous kings as Hezekiah, Jehoshaphat and Josiah.
-The biblical books of Kings and Chronicles cover this period of history.
+The books of Kings and Chronicles cover this period of history.

-Solomon made great mistakes near the end of his life and was chastened by God as a result (II Samuel 7:14; I Kings 11:14-39; Nehemiah 13:26; Proverbs 3:11-12).
-God took ten tribes away from Solomon's son; Israel became divided into two separate kingdoms -- the House of Israel and the House of Judah.
-Under King Jeroboam (first king of the northern kingdom) the House of Israel went off-track almost immediately and, over the course of more than two-and-a-half centuries remained off-track (II Kings 17:21-23).
+Unfortunately, Solomon made great mistakes near the end of his life and had to be chastened by God as a result (II Samuel 7:14; I Kings 11:14-39; Nehemiah 13:26; Proverbs 3:11-12; Deuteronomy 8:5).
+God took away ten tribes from Solomon's son; Israel became divided into two separate kingdoms -- the House of Israel and the House of Judah.
+Under King Jeroboam (first king of the northern kingdom) the House of Israel went off-track almost immediately and, over the course of more than 2½ centuries, remained off-track (II Kings 17:21-23).
 The House of Judah also went off-track under King Rehoboam (first king of the southern kingdom) but found its way back to God under such righteous kings as Hezekiah, Jehoshaphat and Josiah.
-The biblical books of Kings and Chronicles cover this period of history.
+The books of Kings and Chronicles cover this period of history.

 Latter Half of Fourth Millennial Day

 God caused the people of Israel and Judah to be deported from the Promised Land (Jeremiah 50:17).
 First, the northern kingdom was taken captive by Assyria (II Kings 17).
 Later, the southern kingdom was destroyed by Babylon (II Kings 25).
 The fall of Judah included the destruction of its capital city, Jerusalem, and God's holy temple (II Kings 25; II Chronicles 36; Jeremiah 39; 52).
-The House of Judah outlasted the House of Israel by over a century because of a national repentance launched by King Hezekiah who heeded the warnings of the prophet Isaiah (II Chronicles 30-32; Isaiah 36-38; II Kings 18-19).
+The House of Judah lasted 133 years longer than the House of Israel because of a national repentance launched by King Hezekiah, who heeded the warnings of the prophet Isaiah (II Chronicles 30-32; Isaiah 36-38; II Kings 18-19).

 The midpoint of the Fourth Millennial Day has been called "the axial period" of history.
 God used the prophet Jeremiah to warn all nations that they must submit to the dominion of Babylon (Jeremiah 1:10; chapter 25).
 God said,

 God caused the people of Israel and Judah to be deported from the Promised Land (Jeremiah 50:17).
 First, the northern kingdom was taken captive by Assyria (II Kings 17).
 Later, the southern kingdom was destroyed by Babylon (II Kings 25).
 The fall of Judah included the destruction of its capital city, Jerusalem, and God's holy temple (II Kings 25; II Chronicles 36; Jeremiah 39; 52).
-The House of Judah outlasted the House of Israel by over a century because of a national repentance launched by King Hezekiah who heeded the warnings of the prophet Isaiah (II Chronicles 30-32; Isaiah 36-38; II Kings 18-19).
+The House of Judah lasted 133 years longer than the House of Israel because of a national repentance launched by King Hezekiah, who heeded the warnings of the prophet Isaiah (II Chronicles 30-32; Isaiah 36-38; II Kings 18-19).

 The midpoint of the Fourth Millennial Day has been called "the axial period" of history.
 God used the prophet Jeremiah to warn all nations that they must submit to the dominion of Babylon (Jeremiah 1:10; chapter 25).
 God said,